Surya-827/Surya-827/README.md

 - 🔭 I've completed my graduation in Electronics & Communication Engineering from **Hindustan Institute of Technology & Science,Chennai**.

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently brushing up Data Structures and Algorithms.

 - 👯 I’m looking to collaborate on OpenSource Projects